Don't Roll the Dice, Ask Twice: The Two-Query Distortion of Matching Problems and Beyond

-A sufficiently representative set of alternatives trivially exists when $m$ is much larger than $n$ (namely, when $m=\Omega(n^2)$).
-In contrast, when $m$ is much smaller than $n$, sufficiently representative sets of alternatives do not always exist.\footnote{For example, for any $k > \sqrt{m}$, consider an instance with $n = k \cdot m!$ agents, such that for each possible ordering of the $m$ alternatives there are exactly $k$ agents that have it as their preference.
-Then, for any subset $B$ of at most $\sqrt{m}$ alternatives and any alternative $j \in \mathcal{A} \setminus B$, there are at least $k > \sqrt{m}$ agents that prefer $j$ over any alternative in $B$.} However, it is is still an open question whether there are natural classes of instances for which sufficiently representative sets of alternatives always exist and can be efficiently be computed, such as when $m$ and $n$ are comparable (that is, when $n = O(m)$); driven from the positive results in the previous sections for matching problems, we conjecture that this is indeed the case.
+We now present a mechanism that works {\em under the assumption} that sufficiently representative sets of alternatives can be (efficiently) computed; we discuss this assumption right after the statement of Theorem~\ref{thm:two-queries-social-choice}.

-We now present a mechanism that works {\em under the assumption} that sufficiently representative sets of alternatives can be (efficiently) computed.
 In particular, \textsc{\sc SC-TwoQueries} (Mechanism \ref{alg:SC-TwoQueries}) first queries each agent about her overall favorite alternative (the one ranked first).
 Then, given a sufficiently representative set of alternatives $B$, it queries each agent for her favorite alternative in $B$.
 Given the answers to these two queries per agent, the mechanism outputs an alternative that maximizes the {\em revealed} social welfare which is based only on the values learned from the queries.